cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 **In the Weekly:**

 Watch the video together and sketch the content.
-Then compare the sketch notes with each other.
+Then compare the Sketchnotes with each other.

 - Which layout did you choose and why?